vosaul/status.im/content/tutorials.md

 *With your phone connected, /debug "On"*

-The important part of the message is your `device IP` address, which we'll be using throughout.
-You can check that this is the right address by running the `scan` command in ther terminal.
+You can check DEVICE-IP by running the `scan` command in the terminal.
 Another useful command we will be using a lot later on is `list` which will return a list of all DApps you have added to Status.

 ```shell
 status-dev-cli scan